Creating workflows

 • Actions - Nodes which define the kind of action to be executed as a response to the fulfilled conditions.

-9. When you choose the next node, adjust its settings by clicking the pencil icon.
+8. When you choose the next node, adjust its settings by clicking the node on the canvas.

-11. Define a limit on the number of workflows that a customer can launch within a specific time range, by clicking Set capping in the upper-right corner.
+11. Define a limit on the number of workflows that a customer can launch/that can be launched within a specific time range, by clicking Set capping in the upper-right corner.

 1. In the Limit field, enter the number of times the automation process can be triggered.